You shouldn’t be leading if:

 - You expect to be recognized.

-Leading is not for everyone and that’s fine.
-Not everyone should be leading, specially if the only reason to do it is to advance their careers.
+Leading is not for everyone, and that’s fine.
+Not everyone should be leading, especially if they only want to advance their careers.
 I believe that leading is a vocation parallel to being an individual contributor.
-It doesn’t make one role “better” or “worse”.
-They are just different, and equally important.
-Hence my belief that just because you choose a leadership role shouldn’t mean that you are to be paid more than an individual contributor.
+It doesn’t make one role “better” or “worse.”
+They are just different and equally important.
+Hence I believe that just because you choose a leadership role shouldn’t mean you are to be paid more than an individual contributor.

-I believe both leadership and individual contributors roles need to be financially comparable.
-They should be based on the impact to the overall team and company and not because of the role.
+Leadership and individual contributors’ roles need to be financially comparable.
+They should be based on the impact on the overall team and company and not because of the role.

 When leading, I am grateful for those that grant me the privilege to lead them.
 I know that that privilege can be withdrawn at any time.
-I’ve made more mistakes while leading than are listed above but I strive to do my best to continue to grow so that I can enable others to do the same.
+I’ve made more mistakes while leading than those listed above, but I strive to do my best to continue growing so that I can enable others to do the same.